Zumwaltboi68/Stable-Cascade/README.md

 license_link: LICENSE
 ---

-# Stable Video Diffusion Image-to-Video Model Card
+# Stable Cascade Text-to-Image Model Card

 <!-- Provide a quick summary of what the model is/does. -->
 ![image]()